Maximum 0-1 Timed Matching on Temporal Graphs: Related Work

-Recently, a few works have addressed the problem of finding matchings in temporal graphs.
-In the existing literature, matching in temporal graphs have been defined in different ways.
+Other than multistage matching, a few other definitions of matchings for temporal graphs are available in literature.
 For a given temporal graph, Michail et al. \cite{Michail16} consider the decision problem of finding if there exists a maximum matching $M$ in the underlying graph such that a single label can be assigned to each edge of $M$ with the constraint that the assigned label to an edge is chosen from the timesteps when that edge exists in the temporal graph and no two edges of $M$ are assigned the same label.
-It is then proved that the problem is NP-Hard.
+It is then proved that the problem is NP-hard.
 Baste et al. \cite{Baste19} define another type of temporal matching called $\gamma$-matching. $\gamma$-edges are defined as edges which exist for at least $\gamma$ consecutive timesteps.
-The maximum $\gamma$-matching is defined as a maximum cardinality subset of $\gamma$-edges such that no two $\gamma$-edges in the subset share any node at any timestep.
+The maximum $\gamma$-matching is defined as a maximum cardinality subset of $\gamma$-edges such that no two $\gamma$-edges in the subset share any vertex at any timestep.
 They have shown that the problem of finding a maximum $\gamma$-matching is NP-hard when $\gamma > 1$, and proposed a 2-approximation algorithm for the problem.
-Mertzios et al. \cite{mertzios20} define another type of temporal matching called $\Delta$-matching where two edge instances at timesteps $t, t'$ can be included in a matching if either those two edge instances do not share any node or $|t - t'|$ is greater than or equal to a positive integer $\Delta$.
-They prove that this problem is APX-Hard for any $\Delta \geq 2$ when the lifetime of the temporal graph is at least $3$, and the problem remains NP-Hard even when the underlying graph of the temporal graph is a path.
-An approximation algorithm is proposed to find a $\frac{\Delta}{2\Delta - 1}$-approximate maximum $\Delta$-matching for a given temporal graph with $n$ nodes, $m$ edges and lifetime $\mathcal{T}$ in $O(\mathcal{T}m(\sqrt{n}+ \Delta))$ time.
+Mertzios et al. \cite{mertzios20} define another type of temporal matching called $\Delta$-matching where two edge instances at timesteps $t, t'$ can be included in a matching if either those two edge instances do not share any vertex or $|t - t'|$ is greater than or equal to a positive integer $\Delta$.
+They prove that this problem is APX-hard for any $\Delta \geq 2$ when the lifetime of the temporal graph is at least $3$, and the problem remains NP-hard even when the underlying graph of the temporal graph is a path.
+An approximation algorithm is proposed to find a $\frac{\Delta}{2\Delta - 1}$-approximate maximum $\Delta$-matching for a given temporal graph with $n$ vertices, $m$ edges and lifetime $\mathcal{T}$ in $O(\mathcal{T}m(\sqrt{n}+ \Delta))$ time.
 In \cite{akrida20}, Akrida et al. address the maximum matching problem on stochastically evolving graphs represented using stochastic arrival departure model.
-In this model, each node in the temporal graph arrives and departs at certain times, and these arrival and departure times of each node are determined using independent probability distributions.
-The node exists in the time interval between the arrival time and the departure time.
-An edge between two nodes can exist if there is an intersection between the time intervals for which those two nodes exist.
-A matching on a stochastically evolving graph is defined as the subset of edges such that no two edges are incident on the same node.
+In this model, each vertex in the temporal graph arrives and departs at certain times, and these arrival and departure times of each vertex are determined using independent probability distributions.
+The vertex exists in the time interval between the arrival time and the departure time.
+An edge between two vertices can exist if there is an intersection between the time intervals for which those two vertices exist.
+A matching on a stochastically evolving graph is defined as the subset of edges such that no two edges are incident on the same vertex.
 A fully randomized approximation scheme (FPRAS) has been derived to approximate the expected size of maximum cardinality matching on a stochastically evolving graph.
 A probabilistic optimal algorithm is proposed when the model is defined over two timesteps.
 They have also defined price of stochasticity and proved that the upper bound on the price of stochasticity is $\frac{2}{3}$.

 In this paper, we propose another type of matching for temporal graphs called {\em 0-1 timed matching}.
 We then investigate the complexity and algorithms for finding a maximum 0-1 timed matching in temporal graphs.